agilecrm/php-api/README.md

 ----

-- The curlwrap.php is based on https://gist.github.com/apanzerj/2920899 authored by [Adam Panzer](https://github.com/apanzerj) for Zendesk.
+- The curlwrap.php is based on https://gist.github.com/apanzerj/2920899 authored by [Adam Panzer](https://github.com/apanzerj).